-Whip Media offers 4 products in the ad tech and media tech industries.
-Whip Media's product portfolio comprises of ad measurement and verification and video business systems.
+Whip Media offers 5 products in the media tech and ad tech and services industries.
+Whip Media's product portfolio comprises of video business systems and ad measurement and verification.

 Subscribe for full access to Whip Media's products in full detail